mautic/mautic-documentation/pages/07.Channels/03.Focus Items/docs.en.md

 Focus Items action depends on page visits.
 This means that **you must add it just after 'Visits a page' decision**.

 ![Animated GIF showing the Campaign Builder adding a focus item directly after a visits page decision](focus-campaign-action.gif)

+For a focus item to be triggered by a campaign, do not use the focus item code in the site.
+You just need to have mautic tracking code installed in the page/s that you want the focus triggerd.
+The campaign itself as you built it is ok.
+Focus should be published. (edited)